'I Feel Like I Was Extremely Resilient': Businesses Shuttered By The COVID Pandemic Begin To Reopen, Recover

 “I feel like I was extremely resilient and very pivotal,” she said.
 “Every month I had to be very creative to bring in money.
 I even wrote a book and started selling books on dance.”

-Back in September, Tony Konnaris stood crying in his empty dining room at the greek restaurant, Firehouse Taverna, which he opened in 1995.
-He was worried he would lose his business and have to move back to Greece.READ MORE: Jay Leno Apologizes For Years Of Jokes Targeting Asians
+Back in September, Tony Konnaris stood crying in his empty dining room at the Greek restaurant, Firehouse Taverna, which he opened in 1995.
+He was worried he would lose his business and have to move back to Greece.READ MORE: Bizarre 5-Hour Slow-Speed Pursuit Of Stolen U-Haul Winds From Burbank To Hancock Park

 But today, he says his employees are back and his doors will stay open.